Have you ever wondered how to start a carpet cleaning business?

 Step 8: Marketing Your Commercial Carpet Cleaning Companies

-Marketing is done to make money, but it costs a substantial amount of money too.
+Marketing is done to make money, but it costs a substantial amount of money.
 The SBA suggests spending 8% of the desired revenue on marketing.

-That means if you want to make $100k/year you need to spend $8,000 a year on marketing.
+If you want to make $100k/year, you need to spend $8,000 a year on marketing.
 That is a lot for a carpet cleaning business income.

 If you don’t have the 8% of desired revenue to spend on marketing, use 8% of your startup costs.
-In Matt’s scenario, 8% would be approximately $240, but he spent more than that.
+In Matt’s scenario, 8% would be approximately $240, but he spent more.
 He told us:

 This sounds like a great strategy.
-I hadn’t heard of BNI before today, but it’s basically a networking and referral program for local businesses.
+Before today, I hadn’t heard of BNI, but it’s a networking and referral program for local businesses.

 I found it so interesting that I have scheduled an appointment to meet with my local chapter.
 I’d suggest checking it out.